-Looted Judaic a and Judaica with Provenance Gaps in Country yes
+Looted Judaic a and Judaica with Provenance Gaps in Country Yes

 Existing N/A

 Projects

 Overview Looted

 Cultural

 Property

 Databases

 Publications

 Information

 from Other

 Sources

 Historical No.

 Commission

-Selected → Please note that the general literature may also contain info ormation on the specific country.
+Selected → Please note t that the general literature may also contain info ormation on the specific country.

 Bibliography

 Notes Source:

-(1) Buchh olz, Godula.
+(1) Buchholz, Godula.
 "Karl Buchholz.
-Buch- und Kuns thändler im 20.
+Buch- und Kunsthändler im 20.
 Jahrhundert."

-Colog Cologne: DuMont publishing house, 2005.
+Cologne: DuMont publishing house, 2005.

-Karl Buchholz, one of the four main art dealers under Hitler, settled after the war in Bogota,
+Karl Buchholz, one of the four main art dealers under Hitler, s settled after the war in Bogota,

-possible that he arranged for looted Judaica to
+Colombia.
+It is possible that he arranged for looted Judaica to enter Colombia, especially as part of

-his gallery that he set up in 1952.
+his gallery that his gallery that he set up in 1952.
 It is likely that no research thus far has focused on Mr.

-dealings in Colombia.
+Buchholz's art dealings in Colombia.